|Host University Website:||Click to visit|

 Students living on the John Anderson campus will cater their own meals.
 Shared kitchens are available in the residence halls to prepare snacks and meals.
 Students living on the Jordanhill campus will receive breakfast and a choice of evening meal served Monday-Friday.
 There are small kitchens on every floor for preparing snacks and food on weekends.

 Visa: Students studying in Scotland less than six months and not partaking in an internship or work do not need to apply for a student visa.
 Students studying in Scotland for longer than six months or less than six months, but partaking in work or an internship will be required to apply for a student visa.
-The current visa fee is £200.
+Information on Tier 4 visas and student visitor visas can be found on Strathclydes website here or at the consulate website here.
 The Office of International Education will be able to assist you with this process.

 Travel: Students are responsible for making their own travel arrangements to and from Scotland.
 Depending on the starting and ending date of the term, students may have the option of traveling in Scotland before or after the program.